jadecobra/python_tdd_exercises/source/classes/family_ties.rst

   .. code-block:: python

-    AttributeError: module 'src.family_ties_ties' has no attribute 'John'
+    AttributeError: module 'src.family_ties' has no attribute 'John'

 * I add a :ref:`class definition<how to make a class>` for ``John`` to ``family_ties.py``